 Laser-Tissue Interaction

 There are four primary interactions of laser light with tissue.
 As the light first strikes the tissue a small fraction is reflected from the surface.
 Of the light that continues into the tissue some are reflected from features in the tissue such as cell walls nuclei etc. This process is called “scattering”.
 Whether light is scattered or continues in a straight line, it is generally absorbed by the tissue.
-The absorption of laser energy and the resulting heating of the tissue produce the major clinical effect of the laser.
+The absorption of laser energy and the resulting heating of the tissue produces the major clinical effect of the laser.
 Large differences in absorption characteristics account for the major clinical differences between the large varieties of lasers.
-If the light is not fully absorbed in the tissue, some of it may be transmitted through the tissue to the structures on the other side.
+If the light is not fully absorbed in the tissue, some may pass through the tissue to reach the structures on the opposite side.

 Absorption of Laser Light in Target Tissues

-The absorption coefficient is a measure of how strongly light is absorbed in a particular material.
+The absorption coefficient quantifies how strongly light is absorbed in a particular material.
+A larger value indicates stronger absorption.
 A large number indicates stronger absorption.
 As we know from common experience there are great differences between materials.
 Water is transparent to visible light, but opaque in the mid-infrared portion of the spectrum.
-Melanin and haemoglobin absorb visible light strongly.
+Melanin and hemoglobin absorb visible light strongly.
 The absorption coefficient determines the absorption length of various lasers in human tissue.
 The absorption length is the distance the laser light travels in the tissue before it is 63% absorbed.
 The penetration depth of the laser light into the tissue correlates to the absorption coefficient.
 The higher the absorption in certain chromophores (pigments, water) the lower the penetration depth.